 This magma can be derived from partial melts of existing rocks in either a planet’s mantle or crust.
 Typically, the melting is caused by one or more of three processes: an increase in temperature, a decrease in pressure, or a change in composition.

-Sedimentary rocks are formed by the deposition and subsequent cementation of that material within bodies of water and at the surface of the earth.
-The process that causes various organic materials and minerals to settle in a place is termed as sedimentation.
+The sedimentary rocks are formed by the deposition and subsequent cementation of that material within bodies of water and at the surface of the earth.
+The process that causes various organic materials and minerals to settle in a place is termed sedimentation.

 The particles that form a sedimentary rock by accumulating are called sediment.
 Before being deposited, the sediment was formed by weathering and erosion from the source area and then transported to the place of deposition by water, wind, ice, mass movement or glaciers, which are called agents of denudation.
 Sedimentation may also occur as minerals precipitate from water solution or shells of aquatic creatures settle out of suspension.

 Following are the three types of sedimentary rock:

 - Clastic sedimentary rocks: These rocks are formed from the mechanical weathering debris.
 Sandstone, and siltstone are examples of clastic sedimentary rocks.